 Snap might not be quite the right word so let me explain.

-Recently, I had started to overthink and was also starting to feel downright crappy.
+Recently, I started to overthink and was also starting to feel downright crappy.
 Then I listened to some uplifting music, The Greatest Showman soundtrack, and it completely changed my mood.
-I danced around the house, I sang in my kitchen loudly and totally off key.
+I danced around the house, and I sang in my kitchen loudly and totally off-key.
 I had a ball.